IMPORTANT: DO NOT FORGET TO BRING YOUR DRIVING LICENCE!!

 All riders must attend a compulsory riders briefing and receive a wristband to prove they have attended the briefing

-Both wristbands must be worn until the end of the day as they will be checked every time you go on track by the pit lane marshal
+Both wristbands must be worn until the end of the event as they will be checked every time you go on track by the pit lane marshals

-If you intend to use a video / bullet camera please ask if you need to complete a permission form as some venues will require this before you’re allowed on track with a camera.
-Note: all cameras must be securely mounted to your bike – eg: suction mounts and gaffer tape are not allowed
+If you intend to use a video / bullet camera you will need to complete an MSV permission form before you’re allowed on track with a camera.
+Note: all cameras must be securely mounted to your bike only - eg: suction mounts and gaffer tape are not allowed.
+Ho helmet cameras

 Your indemnity form(s) will be sent to you via email (or post if you don’t have access to email) prior to the day along with the information pack.
 Please print off, complete and bring with you on the day as this will save a huge amount of time during registration